Bike Ownership & Bike Insurance Transfer Process

 Transfer Bike Insurance to the New Owner

 Every year, motor vehicle companies come up with new and advanced bikes that lure you to purchase new models and sell out your old ones.
-Once you decide to sell your existing bike, you have to transfer the bike insurance policy to the buyer.
+Once you decide to sell your existing bike, you must transfer the bike insurance to the new buyer.
+Transferring the bike insurance policy to a new owner is important because if the bike meets an accident in the future, the insurance company will provide financial coverage for the damages caused to the insured vehicle.

 How to Transfer Bike Insurance to a New Owner?